lars1808/Block-Dodge-Parry-SRD-2/character-creation.md

 ## Hit Protection

 Roll 1d6 to determine PC’s starting Hit Protection (HP), which reflects their ability to avoid damage in combat.
 HP does not indicate a character’s health or fortitude.
 Damage that cannot be guarded against (from unseen sources, or hazards such as falls, fire, or gas) bypass HP.
 Resting for a few moments, catching one’s breath, and having a drink of water restores lost HP.
-(For more, see *Healing* on [page 11](#Healing & Recovery).)
+(For more, see [Healing & Recovery](/rules#healing--recovery).)

 ## Fantasy Species